 Shift Work - The body has a natural rhythm which helps you sleep at night and stay alert during the day.
 When you work shift work you must struggle against this.
 Long shifts or insufficient daytime sleep lead to tiredness and accidents.

 Sleep Apnea - Obstructive (OSA) - Apnea means absence of breathing.
-Obstructive sleep apnea (OSA) occurs when the airway collapses during sleep.
-The person with OSA may have hundreds of episodes during the night, disrupting their sleep and starving the body of vital oxygen.
+Obstructive sleep apnea occurs when the airway collapses during sleep.
+Everyone experiences a small amount of disruption to breathing during sleep but someone with severe sleep apnea may have over 30-40 of these events per hour, disrupting their sleep and starving the body of vital oxygen.

 Sleep Hygiene - Sleep hygiene is a term used to describe good sleep habits, that is things you can do to give yourself the best chance of a good refreshing sleep.
 Here are some "Dos" and "Don'ts" that might help you to get a good night's sleep.